OfficialAnujMore/Movie_app/README.md

 ### Step 1] Clone the repository

-### Step 2] Open a terminal in the current folder and change the directory name to backend
+### Step 2] Open a terminal in the root directory *vphrase* and change the directory name to backend
 ```
 cd backend
 ```